naveenKumarV/quiz-platform/README.md

 This command automatically sets the environment variable APP_KEY

-* (For xampp users) Create a new database with name ###quiz### ie, the same name which you gave to DB_DATABASE in the .env file.
+* (For xampp users) Create a new database with name 'quiz' ie, the same name which you gave to DB_DATABASE in the .env file.
 You can do so through the phpMyAdmin tool in your server.To go the phpMyAdmin page, type the below url in the browser.

 localhost/phpmyadmin